 Resin colors can be used for more than simply coloring the resin.
-If you use alcohol based colors, you can use them to create unique patterns in the resin.
+If you use alcohol-based colors, you can use them to create unique patterns in the resin.
 This is one of my favorite ways to create artistic resin jewelry charms!

-Supplies used in this tutorial:
+Resin supplies used in this tutorial: